ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 on GitHub.
 The Core Team guides community contributors toward promotion into open Core Team Roles through the [Community Claims](TODO:) program.

-Collaboration tools will continue to include software tools and server infrasturutre to support development and testing, remote and in person team meetings and attendance and speaking engagements at relevant international conferences, hackathons and events.
+Collaboration tools will continue to include software tools and server infrastructure to support development and testing, remote and in person team meetings and attendance and speaking engagements at relevant international conferences, hackathons and events.